 - Strong risk of being comatose

-- HACE normally take place at night, and most deaths occur while people sleep instead of descending immediately, night or day.
+- HACE normally takes place at night, and most deaths occur while people sleep instead of descending immediately night or day.

 Tests for HACE

 - Heel-to-toe walking test: The victim is asked to take 10 very small steps, placing the heel of one foot to the toes of the other foot as they go.
-Smooth ground is required and the victim should not accompany while doing this test.
+The smooth ground is required and the victim should not accompany while doing this test.

 - Standing test: The victim stand with eyes closed, feet together and arms by their sides

-- Finger-nose test: Ask victim to close eyes and bring his finger to the tip of nose.
+- Finger-nose test: Ask the victim to close eyes and bring his finger to the tip of the nose.

-- Mental test: This test is applied to assess level of consciousness.
+- Mental test: This test is applied to assess the level of consciousness.
 Take into consideration pre-existing verbal and arithmetic skills.
 It is a decline in ability over time that is significant.
-Instance of test includes “Spell name from backwards”, ask birth date, ask about current news, subtract 7 from 100, 7 from 93
+The instance of the test includes “Spell name from backward”, ask the birth date, ask about current news, subtract 7 from 100, 7 from 93

 Treatment for HACE